 Too drained to climb the stairs to my apartment, I walk toward the old-fashion wooden elevator.
 I pause to glance at my cell phone and the elevator floats upward with a ding.
 I sigh.

-A few minutes later, the elevator lands, a little girl with blonde hair and bright eyes bops out.
-She looks to be about 5 or 6 years old.
-A pretty woman, whom I imagine to be her mother, is walking behind her.
+A few minutes later, the elevator lands back in the lobby, and a little girl with light hair and bright eyes bops out.
+She looks to be 5 or 6 years old.
+A pretty woman, her mother I imagine, walks behind her.
 I recognize them: we rode the elevator together a few weeks back.
-We exchange a neighborly greeting and begin to go our separate ways when the little girl swings around and calls to me: “What is your name?”
+We exchange a neighborly greeting and begin to go our separate ways when the little girl swings around: “What’s your name?”

 “Isabella,” she says softly, suddenly shy.

 “Isabella.
 That’s right,” I say.
 “I remember now.”
 And she perks up, a smile forming.

 “Do you have a kid?”
 Isabella questions, brow creases appearing as she tries to place me.
 Her mother winces at her personal inquiry and I laugh at her brash innocence, sweet boldness, and use of the word “kid.”

 “No, but I have a kitty cat,” I offer.
 Isabella studies me for a moment, then requests my cat’s name.